duke-libraries/ddr-ingesttools/README.md

-Ruby tools supporting ingest into the Duke Digital repository.
+Ruby tools supporting ingest into the Duke Digital Repository.